The Numbers Speak: LinkedIn as a B2B Performance Driver

 1. Social Selling

-Social selling is the art of creating value before selling.
-It involves:
+Social selling means creating value before selling.
+That looks like:

-- Being active in LinkedIn groups in your industry
+- Staying active in LinkedIn groups in your industry

-- Responding to posts (with substance, not just “Great post!”)
+- Responding to posts with actual substance, not just “Great post!”

-- Starting conversations from an insight or question
+- Starting conversations from a real insight or question

-When a prospect regularly sees you delivering useful content, the sales approach feels less aggressive.
+When a prospect regularly sees you sharing useful content, the outreach feels less like an interruption.

 2. LinkedIn Ads

-To accelerate visibility or reach segmented targets, LinkedIn Ads is a powerful option:
+To accelerate visibility or reach segmented targets, LinkedIn Ads is a strong option:

 - Sponsored Content (boosted posts in the feed)

-- Message Ads / InMail Ads (sponsored messages sent to the inbox)
+- Message Ads and InMail Ads (sponsored messages sent directly to inboxes)

 - Dynamic Ads (content personalized by profile)